Lori Jude

 What do you attribute your success to?

-I attribute my success to perseverance and staying committed through life’s challenges.
-When my first husband was diagnosed with ALS shortly after I learned I was pregnant with our third child, I chose to prioritize caring for him and raising our children while continuing contract work and writing for Bridges Magazine.
-Along the way, I supported our community by caring for a neighbor’s child and starting a pod school during the pandemic.
-These experiences taught me that success comes from moving forward despite setbacks, balancing family with my work in writing, graphic design, and teaching.
-In 2024, I remarried a retired Green Beret, whose support allows me to maintain flexibility for both family and career, and I continue to move forward with resilience, purpose, and gratitude.
+I attribute my success to grace-given perseverance and a commitment to push through life’s challenges despite the hardships I've encountered along the way.
+In addition to being raised by hardworking parents who came from little, shortly after learning I was pregnant with our third child, my first husband was diagnosed with ALS.
+I chose to prioritize caring for him and raising our children while continuing contract work and writing for Bridges Magazine.
+I also supported my surrounding community by facilitating a pod school during the COVID-19 pandemic.
+These experiences taught me that true success comes from moving forward despite setbacks.
+Even baby steps can become giant leaps if one is facing the right direction.
+In 2024, I remarried a recently retired United States Army Green Beret whose military career and accomplishments inspire me daily.
+As the saying goes, the only way out is through, and I continue to move forward with resilience, purpose and gratitude.

 What advice would you give to young women entering your industry?

 My advice to young women entering the industry is to truly know yourself.
 In a world full of constant messages about what success “should” look like, it’s easy to fall into the trap of trying to meet someone else’s expectations.
-Knowing yourself means understanding your strengths, acknowledging your weaknesses, and recognizing what you need to recover, restore, and be your best for yourself and others.
-Life will throw curveballs, and plans will change—but don’t let that diminish your enthusiasm.
+Knowing yourself means understanding your strengths, acknowledging your weaknesses, and recognizing what you need to recover, restore, and be your best for yourself and the ones who depend on you.
+Life will most certainly throw curveballs, and plans will change, but don’t let that diminish your enthusiasm.
 As Winston Churchill said, “Success is failure after failure without loss of enthusiasm.”
-Avoid the trap of shame or self-doubt; stay curious, keep learning, and keep moving forward, because true resilience and growth come from persistence, not perfection.
+Avoid the trap of shame or self-doubt; stay curious, keep learning, and keep moving forward even when it's hard.
+True resilience and growth always come from persistence, not perfection.

 What are the biggest challenges or opportunities in your field right now?

-The biggest challenges in my field right now are balancing caregiving and family priorities with career growth, as well as navigating unexpected life changes and grief.
-At the same time, there are significant opportunities: remote work and digital media platforms allow for sustained leadership across geographies and provide increased visibility, giving women the ability to inspire and support others on a larger scale than ever before.
+The biggest challenges in my field right now are balancing family priorities with career growth.
+I'm thankful to live in an era where there are significant opportunities for women actively seeking to realistically prosper in both personal and professional life.
+Remote work and digital media platforms allow for sustained leadership across geographies and provide increased visibility, giving women the ability to inspire and support others on a much larger scale than ever before in history.

 What values are most important to you in your work and personal life?

-The values most important to me in both my work and personal life are faith, family, and maintaining balance.
-My children and family are always my top priority, and my faith shapes how I view my worth and purpose.
+The values most important to me in both my work and personal life are my faith, family, and maintaining a realistic, authentic work/life balance.
+My husband and children are always my top priority, and my faith shapes how I view my identity, worth and purpose.
 I believe we are all gifted with unique talents, and it’s a privilege to use those gifts to positively impact others’ lives.
 Connection, support, and collaboration are central to how I approach both work and relationships.
-Flexibility and remote work are essential for our current season, allowing me to be present for my family while contributing meaningfully to an all-female-run organization that empowers women and provides resources and inspiration.
-Legacy is deeply important to me—leaving something meaningful for my children and honoring the achievements of the generations before me.
+Flexibility and remote work are essential for our current season, allowing me to be present for my family while contributing meaningfully to an all-female-run magazine that strengthens communities, and provides resources and inspiration to so many.
+Lasting impact and legacy are themes deeply important to me.
+Life is a vapor and I strive daily to live my life in a way that leaves something transformative for my children and honors the hard-won achievements of the generations who came before me.

 Locations